10DLC outbound SMS registration tips

 - A link or directions to your privacy policy.

-For better approval odds, we recommend incorporating the following language into your terms and conditions:
+For the best approval odds, use the template below and incorporate the language into your terms and conditions:

-"Messaging terms and conditions: You agree to receive informational messages (appointment reminders, account notifications, etc.) from [insert your brand name here] .
+"Messaging terms and conditions: You agree to receive text messages regarding [list the types of message content such as appointment reminders, account notifications, etc.] from [insert your brand name here].
 Message frequency varies.
 Message and data rates may apply.
 For support, reply HELP or email us at [insert your email address here] .
 You can opt out at any time by replying STOP.
 For more information, visit [insert link to your privacy policy here] ."

 Subscriber messages